Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/cylinders.rst

 ----------------------------

-For this tutorial we will use the same ``1UBQ_cg.pdb`` input file and topology as in the :docs:`elastic network tutorial <elastic_networks>`.
+For this tutorial we will use the same ``1UBQ_cg.pdb`` input file and topology as in the :doc:`elastic network tutorial <elastic_networks>`.
 First the pdb file needs to be converted to the ``.gro`` format (for example using ``gmx editconf``:

 .. code-block::